CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 If a player is found abusing these loopholes, warnings will be given followed up by a punishment if required.

+## Infraction Consequences

+The following actions may be taken in this order [unless violating a more serious offense]:

+∘ Players shall be warned about the rule they have broken.

+∘ Will be jailed or kicked from the server if they continue to break a rule.

+∘ A ban will be issued for a term of 2-4 days (depending on what occured)

+∘ A permanent ban will be issued and shall not be removed

+∘ 3 Warns = Kick / 5 Warns = 2-4 day ban (depending on what occured)

 ## General Rules:

 1. Cheating, exploits, or the use of scripts are not allowed on the server.

 2. Do not randomly kill someone (RDM - Random Death Match)

 3. Warn Advertising
     - Use this when a player is following you to a place that you do not want them to.
     - Tell them to stop and do Warn 1, 2, and 3 in separate adverts with a minimum of 5 seconds apart.
     - You may also do this if a player is body-blocking you in or out of a building.

 4. Do not disrespect players in the Out of Character Chat (OOC) as it will not be tolerated.

 5. Do not prop abuse.
 	- This includes prop climb, prop surf, prop kill, prop block, prop push, prop trap or prop spam.

-7. Body-blocking is not allowed and you may be killed by players, but they must give you three warnings via /advert.
+6. Body-blocking is not allowed and you may be killed by players, but they must give you three warnings via /advert.

-8. Minging/NITRP or actions that could cause you to be seen as a disruption to other players is not allowed on the server.
+7. Minging/NITRP or actions that could cause you to be seen as a disruption to other players is not allowed on the server.

-9. Scamming players out of IRL money/items will result in a permanent ban, although scamming in-game items is allowed
+8. Scamming players out of IRL money/items will result in a permanent ban, although scamming in-game items is allowed

-10. Do not impersonate any Staff Members.
+9. Do not impersonate any Staff Members.

-11. Evading a ban by using an alternate account will result in a permanent ban on both accounts.
+10. Evading a ban by using an alternate account will result in a permanent ban on both accounts.

+11. This server does not allow any form of the N-Word (or racism at all), Homophobic remarks (homophobia), Sexist remarks (sexism), anti-religion, etc.
+	- Depending on the severity, it can be a ZERO tolerance situation resulting in a ban.

 12. No Harassment towards players or staff.
 This includes homophobia, threats, racism, sexism, anti-religion, etc.
 	- Depending on the severity, it can be a ZERO tolerance situation resulting in a ban.

 13. No voice changers or soundboards; the only exception is DJs and Hobos.

 14. Discussing DDoS is not allowed.
 	- If you are heard or reported doing this, you will be permanently banned.

 15. Alt accounts are not tolerated.
 	- If we suspect someone is alting on the Staff Team has the right to check the IP address associated with the account.
 	- If you have siblings who play be sure to let us know.

 !> Some rules may be implemented by staff that are not mentioned here due to loopholes.
 If you feel that you have been treated unfairly, you may make a report on our [Discord server](https://discord.gg/H3ztBSer).